Check out my custom vibration dampener

 Mowers

 Mowers are the fastest way to pick up many balls with the least effort.
-A player pushes the mower forward, and large arms funnel the balls to the machine’s center, which forces them out the top and into a basket.
+A player pushes the mower forward, and large arms funnel the balls to the machine’s center, which forces them out of the top and into a basket.

 Single Ball Pickup

-Once attached you can press the butt of your racquet’s handle down on top of a single ball to pick it up without bending down.
+Once attached, you can press the butt of your racquet’s handle down on top of a single ball to pick it up without bending down.

 Robot or Electric